illinois/cs240-fa21-MIX_shared/README.md

     'dependencies' : [
         {
             'port' : 'HOST PORT',
-            'ip' : 'HOST PROTOCOL and IP',
+            'ip' : 'HOST PROTOCOL and IP'
-            'dependencies' : [
-                {
-                    ...and so on.
-Dependencies can be infinitely nested.
-                }
-            ]
         },
         {
-            'port' : 'HOST,
-            'ip' : 'HOST PROTOCOL and IP',
-            'dependencies' : []
+            'name' : 'Some IM',
+            'creator' : 'Your Name'
         }
     ]
 }
 ```

+On the first request, MIX will search the list of connected IMs to match the specified dependencies.

+The accepted formats are (in order of match priority):
+- `ip` and `port`
+- `name` and `creator`

 To track the IP of the microservice, MIX will fetch the IP from the request.